T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Variable
 ========

-Most elements of a Form, FormElement or Report might contain (QFQ) variables.
-Such variables are surrounded by double curly braces.
-Three different types of functionality are provided.
+Variables in QFQ are surrounded by double curly braces.
+Four different types of variable substitution functionality is provided.
 Access to:

 * `store-variables`_
 * `sql-variables`_
+* `row-column-variables`_
-* `column-variables`_
+* `link-column-variables`_

 Some examples, including nesting::